GerritCodeReview/plugins_events-rabbitmq/src/main/resources/Documentation/config.md

     * The name of gerrit(not hostname).
 This is your given name to identify your gerrit.
       This can be used for message header only.

-* `gerrit.hostname`
-    * The hostname of gerrit for SCM connection.
-      This can be used for message header only.

-* `gerrit.scheme`
-    * The scheme of gerrit for SCM connection.
-      This can be used for message header only.

-* `gerrit.port`
-    * The port number of gerrit for SCM connection.
-      This can be used for message header only.

 * `gerrit.listenAs`
     * The user of gerrit who listen events.
       If not specified, listen events as unrestricted user.
 This is not applicable for the RabbitMQ broker API.